 And not only in the living/dining room, check out the newly spiffed floor in the third bedroom:

 And the guest bedroom:

-And our master bedroom:
+And our bedroom:

 Even our closets look sleeker with their newly mocha-fied floors.
 Mmmm.